preloadA woman standing on top of a moor-covered hill with a view of mountain peaks in the distance.

 Filling the windscreen are gleaming silver seas, one-of-a-kind castles, peat-smoked whisky distilleries (my favourite is Old Pulteney in Wick), fishing villages and undulating golf fairways.
 All the totems of the Highlands are present and correct, in fact, with stylistically diverse hotels seemingly at every turn.
 Buckle up for the most scenic long weekend break in the UK.

-A stay at this beachfront bolthole is a little like visiting the sort of wonderfully eccentric uncle we all wish we had.
+A stay at the beachfront Royal Marine Hotel is a little like visiting the sort of wonderfully eccentric uncle we all wish we had.
 In addition to the hotel’s Highland trimmings (a roaring fire, local’s bar, bespoke tartans, tatty scones and smoked steelhead trout for breakfast), South African manager Billy McKechnie whips out his bagpipes to soundtrack breakfast and dinner.

 6. The English Riviera

-- Best for: a weekend break by the seaside
+• Best for: a luxury weekend break in the UK by the sea

 All set for a best-of-British trip to the seaside?
 South Devon (Torbay, Paignton and Brixham, for the uninitiated) is your destination for a UK weekend break with all the good stuff.
 Spend your weekend pottering around the towns, road tripping from Babbacombe Bay to Brixham, or exploring the Agatha Christie connection; Torquay’s best known resident.